ccarabine/memory-game/README.md

 * As a user, I want to read the rules and understand how to play the game
 * As a user, I want to be able to know how the scoring works
 * As a user, I want to be able to know when I have matched two cards
-* As a user, I want to know when I have finished the game and my score
+* As a user, I want to know when I have finished the game and see my score
 * As a user, I want to be able to restart the game at any point
 * As a user of multiple devices, I need a website that is fully responsive, invoking the same user experience across all devices, in particular my mobile.